 Flowerbooking celebrated its 10 and 15 year anniversaries by holding a series of benefit concerts in Chicago featuring many Flowerbooking artists of the past + present.
 It's a great honor to us that we've been able to put these events together and even get to 10-15 years!
 (100% of proceeds were given to local area charities.
 Over $100,000 was raised between the two events.

 Check back in 2015.

 There is a very long answer to this short question.
 It's a combination of countless factors, but the ones that count the most is how much we like the music of the artist in question and how realistic the artist is with his/her goals versus level of commitment to the reality of those goals. (i.e. the music can be awesome, but if you're expecting to be a rock star overnight or star in reality TV, this might not be the place)

 We're going to be brutally honest with you: the odds are against it.
 There are a lot more bands than booking agents.
 About a million more.
 There are only so many artists that we can accommodate on our roster while still adhering to our founding principles of personal service for each and every one.
 We have many bands and individuals that we have worked with for 10 years or more as a result of our dedication, and we make some difficult choices sometimes as a result.
 BUT, it is always worth it to keep us up to date with what you are doing.
 Odds are we might not be able to book your band, but it doesn't mean we're not interested in your music!

-No. Don't ever do that to anyone without asking first.
-In fact, we would much rather check out your myspace link or other online streaming source as mp3s and other music files are simply too large for our email to handle.
+No. Don't do that to anyone without asking first.
+In fact, we would much rather check out your social media and other online streaming sources, as mp3s and other music files are simply too large for our email to handle.